AgileRampler/Redbelly-contract-integration/README.md

 }
 ```

-This is how your screen will appear after pasting the code mentioned above:
+This is how your screen will appear after pasting either  code mentioned above: **
+Note: you can use any of the two code **

 ![image](https://github.com/AgileRampler/Redbully-contract-integration/assets/43984000/ada0221a-75e3-4b67-adb0-eb68a553cebd)